xxiled-plastic-cat/the-kitchen/plastic-wrap/design.md

 ## What data is transferred
-Original NFT is sent and stored in contract wrapped NFT is minted and sent back  - requires clawback
+Original NFT is sent and stored in contract wrapped NFT is minted and sent back

 ## Contract duration
-Fixed time periods - 1 month, 3 months, 6 months
+Perpetual until closed

 ## Contract ending
 Contract ends after time period OR if wrapped NFT owner transfers the wrapped NFT back to the contract.
 Wrapped NFT will be minted with clawback to allow for wrapped NFT to be swapped back for original at end of time period.